-Carry Conversation :: Dana Gleason
+Carry Conversations :: Dana Gleason

-A new addition to our Carry Conversations series, we bring you some insights into the world of the carry master himself, Dana Gleason…Dana Gleason is the founder of Dana Design and Mystery Ranch and boasts an impressive career within the backpacking industry spanning more than 30 years.
+A new addition to our Carry Conversations series, we bring you some insights into the world of the carry master himself, Dana Gleason.
+Dana Gleason is the founder of Dana Design and Mystery Ranch and boasts an impressive career within the backpacking industry spanning more than 30 years…

 I am having the best time these past few years that I’ve had since 1975.

 Really interesting problems, really interesting people – and the people we have here which have led me to continue to look at new things.
 Between doing stuff on the fire line and now edging over to military and a few other places.
 We’ve had more going on with Levi (Buckingham) right now with some international projects, and D3 (Dana Gleason III), who has really taken on the Kletterwerks line – and has basically done some really nice reworks of my old original classic packs plus a few new pieces.
 He’s getting back from a few more days in Berlin this evening.

 It’s just exciting!
 We are able to have some real effect and we are able to build better packs for a few people and it’s a gas!

-Well back in 1975 I had been repairing equipment for about 2 ½ to 3 years before that and had done a number of individual designs – only one of which came with me here to Bozeman which was a simple hip sack, and in the first two weeks here in Bozeman I didn’t really know anybody and we had the machines and we had most of the materials and I had some uninterrupted time… I can’t tell you we designed every single part of the Kletterwerks but the original Terraplane was designed, a daypack we called the Summit Pack – which was kind of a classic panel loader daypack, a piece called the Day Pack, which was a unique design that had a zip around the top.
-One of the earliest packs to have compression straps, the rock pack, which is something we are going to be reintroducing in about another month at the Capsule Show in New York.
+Well back in 1975 I had been repairing equipment for about 2.5 to 3 years before that and had done a number of individual designs – only one of which came with me here to Bozeman which was a simple hip sack, and in the first two weeks here in Bozeman I didn’t really know anybody and we had the machines and we had most of the materials and I had some uninterrupted time… I can’t tell you we designed every single part of the Kletterwerks but the original Terraplane was designed, a daypack we called the Summit Pack – which was kind of a classic panel loader daypack, a piece called the Day Pack, which was a unique design that had a zip around the top.
+One of the earliest packs to have compression straps, the Rock Pack, which is something we are going to be reintroducing in about another month at the Capsule Show in New York.
 There were about a half dozen packs that fell out in that period of time and they all had similar visual vocabulary but I reached a critical mass and that was still the closest I’ve ever come to what I’ve heard called the “Flow” State – where things just kept on happening and it ruled my life for those two weeks.

 I try and make most mistakes once, if possible, then go on to more interesting mistakes and I don’t think I’ll ever retire.
 I am becoming a little more accustomed to being able to work with multiple other designers who are really good in their own right, and they are able to work on their own to a great degree and I am able to help direct by figuring out the problems we need to solve and it works great.
 Although I am about to put everything else aside and drop into about ten days of hardcore design by pretending I’m not here – pretty much within an hour after you’re gone.

-C – “Gear not art” (Mystery Ranch slogan)DG – Basically.
+Basically.
 In some ways it means that we will never have a collection of 15 new book bags per season, we just don’t operate that way.
 Other companies that do, serve that market much better.
 A lot of what we do spins off functional designs… Doesn’t mean it can’t be pretty, we love to make it pretty or handsome, but form is following function.